Art above NYC. Water above all.

 ‘Trace the Tap’ reveals to students the bigger picture of a resource they encounter every day and has the potential to empower a new generation of water stewards.
 It guides them to develop an understanding of the vital importance of water in supporting life, and gives them the tools to investigate local, national and international water issues.
 The knowledge acquired through this program will give young people a foundation on which to build leadership roles and ultimately educate their communities about one of the most pressing concerns of our time.

-This twelve-week supplemental program, supported by both the Department of Education and the Department of Environmental Protection, will be offered at select New York City schools and on our website.
+This twelve-week supplemental program, supported by both the Department of Education and the Department of Environmental Protection, will be offered through our website.

-With the launch of The Water Tank Project in spring 2014, a selection of student artwork will be displayed alongside art by some of today’s leading artists, strengthening the community’s involvement and reinforcing its connection to the project.
+With the launch of The Water Tank Project this summer, a selection of student artwork will be displayed alongside art by some of today’s leading artists, strengthening the community’s involvement and reinforcing its connection to the project.

 ‘The Making Of...’
 Documentary